MaoJianwei/ONOS_with_China_Map/README.md

 Add China geography map to ONOS Web GUI as a background for network topology.

-**Statement: Attention!
+.

+## Statement

+**Attention!
 This map is not accurate, and is only used as a rough example or demonstration.**

 **For the standard and accurate China map, you must refer to web site of Chinese government, such as [http://www.gov.cn/](https://www.gov.cn/)**